dannsam/xenko-docs/manual/troubleshooting/profiling.md

 ## Common bottlenecks

-As CPU and GPU process different types of data in the rendering pipeline, it's usually easy to identify which unit is causing a bottleneck.
+As CPU and GPU process different types of data, it's usually easy to identify which part is causing a bottleneck.

-Most GPU problems arise when the application has to process too many pixels per frame.
-Tessellation, lighting and shadows are among the most common causes of per-pixel bottlenecks.
+Most GPU problems arise when the application uses expensive rendering techniques, such as post-effects, lighting, shadows, and tessellation.
+To identify the problem, disable rendering features.

-Try running the application at a lower graphics resolution and see if this improves performance.
-If this doesn't help, the issue is probably caused by vertex processing.
-Some common problems are:
+If instead there seems to be a CPU bottleneck, reduce the complexity of the scene.

-* Excessive tessellation requires large computational resources.
+For graphics:

-* The engine has to process too many vertices every frame.
+* Decrease the resolution of your game.

-If profiling indicates that the bottleneck isn't caused by GPU, the problem is likely the CPU.
-The unit is probably dealing with too many draw calls.
+* Reduce the quality of your post-effects.

-### Graphics
+* Reduce the number of lights and size of shadow maps.

-* Use culling techniques to reduce the number of vertices rendered at runtime.
+* Reduce shadow map sizes.
-* Reduce HDR rendering and realistic lighting effects, which use lots of hardware resources.
+* Use culling techniques to reduce the number of objects and vertices rendered.

-### Textures
+For textures:

 * Use compressed textures on slower devices.
-+ Use sprite sheets, not individual images.
+* Use sprite sheets, not individual images.
-+ Use texture atlases, not separate textures.
+* Use texture atlases, not separate textures.